touilleMan/godot-python/README.rst

 .. code-block:: bash

-	godot-python$ scons platform=windows-64release
+	godot-python$ scons platform=windows-64 release

-For MacOS, you will need to customize our cpp to use clang.
-Your final command will look like:
+For MacOS:

 .. code-block:: bash

-	godot-python$ scons platform=osx-64 gdnative_parse_cpp="clang -E" release
+	godot-python$ scons platform=osx-64 release

 Valid platforms are `x11-64`, `x11-32`, `windows-64`, `windows-32` and `osx-64`.
-Check Travis
-or Appveyor links above to see the current status of your platform.
+Check Travis or Appveyor links above to see the current status of your platform.

 This command will checkout CPython repo, move to a pinned commit and build CPython from source.